MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-report-microsoft-teams.md

 - Dashboards
 - Apps

-The link preview service requires the user to sign-in.
-Users can sign-out of the link preview service by pressing the Power BI icon at the bottom of the message box in Microsoft Teams and selecting sign-out.
+The link preview service requires the user to sign in.
+Sign out by using the Power BI icon at the bottom of the message box in Microsoft Teams and selecting sign out.

 ## Start a conversation